DAY 20: A World Class Drive!

 Hotel Hacienda Don Juan

 This place was a rare find, and a real treat.
 It was so far off the main drag, there’s no way in the world we would have ever even seen it, had it not been for Expedia.
 We paid just $56 per night for a double, including a full breakfast in their restaurant.
 Their prices have actually gone DOWN since our stay; in 2024, the same room (with breakfast) can be had for $42 per night!
 The place is a little rustic.
-The property was at one time part of a real Hacienda, and the buidings are more than 200 years old.
+The property was at one time part of a real Hacienda, and the buildings are more than 200 years old.
 What the hotel lacks in modern amenities, it makes up in Spanish Colonial charm!

 Scenes around the hotel and restaurant.
 There was a beautiful courtyard in front of the lobby, and an interior courtyard where our room was located.
 Night time temperatures dropped into the fifties, and I, for one, needed TWO wool blankets to stay warm!